GoogleCloudPlatform/functions-framework-dotnet/README.md

 ```

 That will create the same set of files as before, but the `Function`
-class now implements `ICloudEventFunction<StorageObject>`.
+class now implements `ICloudEventFunction<StorageObjectData>`.
 This is a
 function that responds to [CNCF Cloud
 Events](https://cloudevents.io/), expecting data corresponding to a
 Google Cloud Storage object.
 If you deploy the function with a